maths/moodle-qbank_gitsync/doc/webservicesetup.md

 - Go to Site administration/Server/Web services/Manage tokens in Moodle and create a token for the user `ws-gitsync-user`.
 ![Screenshot of token creation.](../images/Add_token.png)
 - Add roles for the user to give them access to the required courses and questions.
 If you would like them to have site-wide access, go to Site Administration/Users/Permissions/Assign system roles and give `ws-gitsync-user` Manager role for the webservice to have access to all questions on the site.
 If you only want them to have access to particular courses, then make `ws-gitsync-user` Manager on courses individually.
-- You can test using [Postman](https://www.postman.com/downloads/) if you know a question id and its course name:
+- Optionally, you can test using [Postman](https://www.postman.com/downloads/) if you know a question id and its course name:
   - URL: Your_Moodle_root_address/webservice/rest/server.php
   - Params:
     - wstoken: _Your token created above_